catalina17/academic-website/content/authors/admin/_index.md

   url: "http://www.cam.ac.uk"

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in ML focusing on learning multimodal and graph-structured representations of the world.
+bio: My research focuses on learning multimodal and graph-structured representations of the world.

 interests:
 - Graph Representation Learning